franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 - do real unit tests, mocking everything else
 - test only the high impact code

-In most of the cases I don't see the value of being obsesed with 100% coverage, because sometimes testing two error handling lines inside a unhappy path branch might require a whole lot of code.
+In most of the cases I don't see the value of being obsessed with 100% coverage, because sometimes testing two error handling lines inside a unhappy path branch might require a whole lot of code.

-There are cases where a 100% coverage might be addecuate or needed but in most high level business apps there's really no need and the cost of keeping the coverage to 100% is really high.
+There are cases where a 100% coverage might be adequate or needed but in most high level business apps there's really no need and the cost of keeping the coverage to 100% is really high.
-In most cases I try to implement a pareto approach, do the minimum thing with the highest impact which typically translates into 80% code coverage and ignoring glue code files.
+In most cases I try to implement a Pareto approach, do the minimum thing with the highest impact which typically translates into 80% code coverage and ignoring glue code files.